jbiason/blog/content/quotes/star-trek/index.md

 tags = ["star trek", "quotes", "eve mchuron", "spock", "rojan", "sarek"]
 +++

+> "Vulcans believe peace should not depend on force."
+-- Amanda, "Journey to Babel", stardate 3842.3

 > "Oh, that sound of male ego.
 You travel halfway across the galaxy and it's
 > still the same song."
 -- Eve McHuron, "Mudd's Women", stardate 1330.1